wso2/docs-is/en/docs/guides/identity-federation/google.md

 ### Configuring Google One Tap

 !!!
 Note "Enabling Google One Tap for tenants"
-    - By default Google OneTap is enabled for all the tenants.
-If you want to restrict the tenants who will be having this feature, add the following configuration to the deployment.toml.
+     By default, Google One Tap is enabled for all tenants.
+If you want to restrict this option to selected tenants, add the following configuration to the `deployment.toml`.

      ``` bash
         [console.ui]